 The Community College of Rhode Island is required by federal law to provide a completed IRS 1098-T form to all students enrolled in courses for "credit" for which a reportable transaction is made for any given calendar year.
 A reportable transaction is defined as tuition and certain fees a student must pay to enroll at the college.
 This student enrollment and financial data is then transmitted to the IRS.

-The Community College of Rhode Island will mail student's IRS Form 1098-T prior to February 1st for the prior calendar year financial account activity as required by federal law.
-To view and print your Form 1098-T:
+The Community College of Rhode Island will mail student's IRS Form 1098-T prior to February 1st for the prior calendar year's financial account activity as required by federal law.

 In order to provide you with IRS Form 1098-T and to report your student financial data to the IRS the college must have: